Prerequisites and Core Technologies

 Test and Audit:

 Use browser developer tools (like Lighthouse in Chrome DevTools) to audit your PWA.
 Lighthouse provides a checklist and scores for PWA features, performance, accessibility, and more.
-This is crucial for ensuring quality, similar to how ethical hacking practices test system vulnerabilities.
+This is crucial for ensuring quality, similar to how market analysis with autonomous investment agents tests financial strategies.

 Helpful Tools and Libraries

 Building a PWA is an iterative process.
 Start with the basics—manifest, service worker for offline caching—and progressively enhance your app with more advanced features.
-As you proceed, consider how your PWA will compare in the PWAs vs. Native Apps landscape and keep an eye on future trends in the PWA ecosystem.
-The principles of efficient data structures can also be relevant when optimizing PWA performance and data handling.
+The principles of efficient data handling can also be relevant when optimizing PWA performance and data structures.